Cerritos, San Luis Potosí

 San Juan de Los Cerritos, commonly known as Cerritos, is a Town located in the central part of San Luis Potosí, a state of Mexico.
 It was founded in 1826 by the state's Congress.
 It is within the mid-zone of the state called La Zona Media.
 Within its municipality, which is the center of, it holds about 51 other small towns.
 According to the 2010 census, the municipality has 21,394 people; having experienced tremendous growth.
 Much of its recent growth can be credited to the construction of the cement factory, Cemento Moctezuma, An industry that was dominated by Casa Gloria During the decades of the 1960s and 1970s.
 Nowadays Cerritos is expanding its population and more housing is being built near the outskirts of the town due to the influx of new residents.

+Geography

 Location

 Cerritos is located in the "Middle Zone" (Zona Media) of the state.
 It is bordered on the north by Guadalcázar, in the south by Villa Juárez, on the west by Villa Hidalgo, and on the southwest by Armadillo de Los Infante and San Nicolás Tolentino.
 Its area spans about 935 square kilometers.
 Its geographic location is north 22'15 and west 100'01 and is 1135 meters above sea level.
 The city is surrounded by mountains of varying heights, and it itself is located on a low-lying mountain.
 It is generally cool all year long because of this.
 Cerritos is approximately an hour and a half (90 minutes) from the State's capital and largest city of San Luis [Potosi], with a population of about a million.